vorleser/vorleser-server/README.md

 We have tested things with `mp3`, `m4a` and `m4b` files.
 However, since all audio handling is done by FFmpeg, any format supported by your FFmpeg installation should work.

-Using `mp3` files with variable bitrate encoding may (especially for multi-hour books) result in inaccurate chapter markers, book length and imprecise seeking.
+For multi-file audiobooks made of `mp3` files with variable bitrate we generate MLLT tags to aid precise seeking.
+Clients without support for MLLT may not be able to seek precisely or display correct durations.

 Clients may only support some audio formats, as we don't do server-side transcoding (yet?).